wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

     request_missing_claims_url="https://localhost:8443/authenticationendpoint/claims.do"
     ```

-11. Add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file to point to the authentication endpoint hosted outside the WSO2 server.
+11. To point to the authentication endpoint hosted outside the WSO2 server, add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file.

     ``` toml
     [oauth.endpoints]